patters-match/gba-ezflash-iv-emulators/README.md

 # EZ-Flash IV Exit-Patched Emulator Collection
-This is a collection of emulators for the Gameboy Avdance, SRAM- and exit-patched to function optimally with the EZ-Flash IV flashcart.
+This is a collection of emulators for the Gameboy Avdance, SRAM- and exit-patched to function optimally with the EZ-Flash IV flashcart:

 Emulator|Target System|Author(s)|Released
 :-------|:------------|:--------|:---